naoshibaikyu/superbuddn/epilogues/incorrect1.md

 Nadine Annoyed: Why would you think any of this was a good idea?

-Sticky: Probably because I’m a dangerous sociopath with a long history of violence.
+Sticky Angry: Probably because I’m a dangerous sociopath with a long history of violence.

 Nadine Shocked: